nicholasnet/common/docs/Utils/Collection.md

 <a name="introduction"></a>
 ## Introduction
 #### This class is the copy of Laravel Collection package.
-You can find more [here](https://laravel.com/docs/5.3/eloquent-collections).
+You can find more information [here](https://laravel.com/docs/5.3/eloquent-collections).

 The `IdeasBucket\Common\Utils\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
 We'll use the `collect` helper to create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements: